blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     GO
     ```

 5. Paste the T-SQL code you copied at the end of the previous task into the query window replacing the existing code and click **Execute**.
 An example of the code is below.
 This code creates the new SQL identity with a Shared Access Signature for your storage account.

     ```sql
+    #sample only do not execute
     CREATE CREDENTIAL [https://<your_storage_account>.blob.core.windows.net/backups]
     WITH IDENTITY = 'Shared Access Signature',
     SECRET = '<your_sas_token>'
     GO

     EXEC msdb.managed_backup.sp_backup_config_basic
         enable_backup = 1,
         @database_name = 'AdventureWorks',